-Although there are a number of reasons why an individual/person may choose to stay in active addiction, fear of withdrawal is surely one of the biggest and most common, keeping individuals locked in the cycle of addiction.
-Of course, the countless consequences of addiction often evoke the desire to stop using alcohol or drugs; however, the intensity of physical withdrawal that occurs in the absence of drugs lIke heroin, painkillers, benzodiazepines, and alcohol cause many people to resign themselves to lives of continued reliance on these chemical substances.
+Although there are many reasons why a person may choose to stay in active addiction, fear of withdrawal is one of the biggest and most common, keeping individuals locked in the cycle of addiction.
+Of course, the countless consequences of addiction often evoke the desire to stop using alcohol or drugs; however, the intensity of physical withdrawal that occurs in the absence of drugs like heroin, painkillers, benzodiazepines, and alcohol cause many people to give in to lives of continued reliance on these chemical substances.

 That’s where we come in.